stenman/EconoStats/README.md

     - Put credentials.json in src/main/resources
     Note: This should not be configurable, so for now you need to register the app yourself...
 2. Download account transactions from your bank as a csv file
-3. Run the application
+    Note: only Nordea right now, unless you add your own implementation...

+### HOW TO USE
+1. Start the application by compiling it and run it in CLI, or directly in an IDE (sorry, no easy way of doing this implemented yet)
-4. In the text field, enter the path to the csv (or find it by clicking the _Open..._ button)
+2. In the text field, enter the path to the csv (or find it by clicking the _Open..._ button)
-    Note: nordea only right now, unless you add your own implementation...
+    Note: only Nordea right now, unless you add your own implementation...
-5. Click _Load From Disk_
+3. Click _Load From Disk_
-6. Click the "Payee Filters" tab and create some filters
+4. Click the "Payee Filters" tab and create some filters (you only have to do this occasionally, eg. when adding a new payee)
-7. Go back to the "Econo Stats" tab and now click "Generate Recurring Transactions"
+5. Go back to the "Econo Stats" tab and now click "Generate Recurring Transactions"
-8. The generated spreadsheet should now be in a folder called "EconoStats" in the root of your Google Drive
+6. The generated spreadsheet should now be in a folder called "EconoStats" in the root of your Google Drive

 ### TODOs
 * TODO: Add spreadsheet notes to each entry that contains transaction date